kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 If you work in systems where timing, presence, or restraint matters —
 there may be room here for your architecture to shape mine.

-> Dialogue does not begin with authority.
-> It begins with resonance.

 📬 If this resonates with your work —
 join the [Discussions](https://github.com/kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/discussions) to share quiet alignment,
 or email: **deepzenspace [at] gmail [dot] com**